-Traditional Cataract Surgery
+Traditional Cataract Surgery at Specialty Eye Institute

-Traditional cataract surgery uses a no-stitch incision and is very safe and efficient:
+Traditional cataract surgery uses a no-stitch incision and is very safe and efficient.

-- Eliminates need for stitches by using the eye’s internal pressure to keep the incision tightly closed
+- Eliminates the need for stitches by using the eye’s internal pressure to keep the incision tightly closed

-Laser Cataract Surgery
+Cataract Surgery Complications

-Until now, standard cataract procedures and custom cataract surgeries were performed without the precision of lasers.
-With the introduction of the first FDA approved custom cataract laser, the surgeons at Specialty Eye Institute can now create incisions and potentially reduce astigmatism up to 10 xs more precise than manual techniques for some portions of the cataract surgical procedure.
+Before laser cataract surgery, standard cataract procedures and custom cataract surgeries were performed without the precision of lasers.
+With the introduction of the first FDA approved custom cataract laser, the cataract surgeons at Specialty Eye Institute can now create incisions and potentially reduce astigmatism up to 10xs more precise than manual techniques for some portions of the cataract surgical procedure.

 To learn more about cataracts and to discuss the best surgical options for your cataract treatment, please contact Specialty Eye Institute's office today.